European hedgehog: Distribution and habitat

 The European hedgehog is found across a wide range of habitat types, encompassing both semi-natural vegetation types and those areas that have been heavily modified by man.
 The range includes woodland, grasslands such as meadows and pasture, arable land, orchards and vineyards as well as within the matrix of habitat types found in human settlements.
-It prefers lowlands and hills up to 400–600m, but is also locally present on mountains, exceptionally up to an altitude of 1500-2000m (e.g. Alps and Pyrenees).
+It prefers lowlands and hills up to 600m but is also locally present on mountains, exceptionally up to an altitude of 2000m (e.g. Alps and Pyrenees).
 Outside cultivated land it prefers marginal zones of forests, particularly ecotonal grass and scrub vegetation.

 Hedgehogs are most abundant within the gardens, parks and amenity land close to or within human settlements.
-They are generally scarce in areas of coniferous woodland, marshes and moorland, probably because of a lack of suitable sites and materials for the construction of winter nests (or hibernacula), which have specific requirements.
+They are generally scarce in areas of marshes and moorland, probably because of a lack of suitable sites and materials for the construction of winter nests (or hibernacula), which have specific requirements.
+In Finland they use pine-tree roots especially for nests in the winter.

 Conservation

-Generally, the hedgehog is widely distributed and can be found in good numbers where people are tolerant of their residence in gardens.
-To date, the IUCN classifies the species as Least Concern and currently the population as Stable.
-In some areas, they are common victims of road kills and may be hunted by dogs, such as in Sardinia.
+Generally the hedgehog is widely distributed and can be found in good numbers where people are tolerant of their residence in gardens.
+The IUCN classifies the species as Near Threatened and currently the population as Stable.
+In some areas they are common victims of road kills and may be hunted by dogs, such as in Sardinia.
 On 28 August 2007, the new Biodiversity Action Plan included the European hedgehog on the list of species and habitats in Britain that need conservation and greater protection.

-In Denmark and Poland, the European hedgehog is protected by law.
-It is illegal to capture or hurt them, but the housing of underweight hedgehogs found outside during winter is accepted.

-It is protected in all European countries which have signed the Berne Convention on the Conservation of European Wildlife and Natural Habitats.
+In Denmark and Poland the European hedgehog is protected by law.
+It is illegal to capture or hurt them, but rehabilitation of unhealthy hedgehogs is accepted.
+It is protected in all European countries that have signed the Berne Convention on the Conservation of European Wildlife and Natural Habitats.

 A low coverage assembly of the genome of Erinaceus europaeus was released by the Broad Institute in June 2006 as part of the Mammalian Genome Project.

 Status in Great Britain

 Population size

-An estimate of 36.5 million by Burton was based on extrapolating up from a density of 2.5 animals/ha (one per acre), but this was based on limited data and is probably an overestimate.
-A more recent estimate of 1,550,000 in Great Britain (England 1,100,000, Scotland 310,000, Wales 140,000) is more reliable, but still has a high degree of uncertainty as it is based on very limited information about hedgehog density estimates for different habitat types.
+An estimate of 36.5 million by Burton was based on extrapolating from a density of 2.5 animals/ha (one per acre), but this was based on limited data and is probably an overestimate.
+A more recent estimate of 1,550,000 in Great Britain (England 1,100,000, Scotland 310,000, Wales 140,000) is more reliable but still has a high degree of uncertainty since it is based on very limited information about hedgehog density estimates for different habitat types.
 Given this figure, and more firmly established rates of decline, it is now thought likely that there are fewer than a million hedgehogs in Great Britain.
-In the UK badgers are the main predator of hegehogs, and also compete for some of the same foods.
-Badger numbers have increased substantially in recent years due to increased legal protection, and increased predation by badgers may well be a major cause of declining hedgehog numbers in England.
+In the UK badgers are the main predator of hedgehogs and also compete for some of the same foods.